craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 Content Management and Deployment Mechanics
 -------------------------------------------

-Crafter CMS is decoupled, composed of several microservices where content authoring and content delivery services are separated into their own distinct, subsystems.
+Crafter CMS is implemented with a decoupled architecture, composed of several microservices where content authoring and content delivery services are separated into their own distinct, subsystems.

 Authoring is supported via Crafter Studio (a web-based authoring tool) that sits on top of a headless Git-based repository and publishing system.
 While content authors are performing their work, Crafter is managing all of the Git mechanics, managing locking, creating a time-machine like, Git-based version history and audit trail, all accessible via the Studio UI.